Herbert Vivian: Newspaper publishing and the Neo-Jacobite Revival

 The Whirlwind was scourged by Victor Yarros for its anti-Semitic stance, mainly espoused by Vivian in his editorials.
 In the 23 August 1890 edition, he wrote, "The Jews are a race rather than a religious body, and, like the Chinese, are often obnoxious to their neighbours.
 By their financial craft they have acquired a dangerously extensive power, not merely over individuals, but even over the policy of states....
 The proper way to deal with Jews is a rigorous boycott...
 What should be aimed at is a return of the whole Jewish race, as speedily as may be, to Palestine...
 The countries of their adoption would assuredly have no difficulty in sparing them".

 Vivian used his editorship to promote also an individualist philosophy for women, though he was against Women's suffrage.
 Other causes included the menace of London's tramways and repeated attacks on the journalist and explorer Henry Morton Stanley and other figures of the age.
-He also published a series of autobiographical articles, Reminiscences of a Short Life, which later formed the basis of his 1923 memoirs, Myself Not Least, being the personal reminiscences of "X." The paper went on hiatus in early 1891, when Vivian stood for election, and did not restart publication.
+He also published a series of autobiographical articles, Reminiscences of a Short Life, which later formed the basis of his 1923 memoirs, Myself Not Least, being the personal reminiscences of "X." The Scottish-American industrialist Andrew Carnegie, one of the world's richest men, was attacked for his republicanism and labelled as "vermin" in The Whirlwind.
+The paper went on hiatus in early 1891, when Vivian stood for election, and did not restart publication.

 The Order of the White Rose split in 1891.
 It had been a primarily nostalgic, artistic organisation, but Vivian and Erskine wanted a more militant political agenda.
 With Melville Henry Massue, styling himself the Marquis of Ruvigny, they founded a rival Legitimist Jacobite League of Great Britain and Ireland, sometimes using the name White Rose League.
 Its Central Executive Committee contained Walter Clifford Mellor, Vivian, George G. Fraser, Massue, Baron Valdez of Valdez, Alfred John Rodway, and R. W. Fraser, with Erskine as President.
 Pittock called the League a "publicist for Jacobitism on a scale unwitnessed since the Eighteenth Century".